-Check the electrical wires daily for wires that are loose or frayed.
+Check for frayed or loose electrical wiring daily.
 Tighten all loose electrical connections before the engine is started.
 Repair all frayed electrical wires before the engine is started.
 See the Operation and Maintenance Manual for specific starting instructions.

 Grounding Practices